PinkDiamond1/docs-24/docs/reference/starlark-instructions.md

 ### extract

-The `extract` instruction evaluates a JQ-like string against a JSON string value, extracting its field.
+The `extract` instruction evaluates a jq-like string against a JSON string value, extracting its field.

 ```python
 value = extract(